-Paver patios make a big difference wherever you install them.
-In addition to being an excellent home investment, they are incredibly durable and beautiful.
-However, just like any other type of surface, they will always be subject to some kind of dirt or stains.
-When that happens, can you clean pavers with bleach?
+Paver patios make a big difference wherever you install them – in addition to being an excellent home investment, they are incredibly durable and beautiful.
+However, just like any other type of surface, they will always be subject to some kind of dirt or oily stains.
+Our goal today is to teach you how to clean pavers with bleach – one of the most common ways people clean pavers.

 Jump to:

-- Add 1 tsp liquid dish soap.
+- Prepare the solution by diluting one part bleach with 10 parts warm water, according to how much product you’re going to need.
+Add 1 tsp of liquid dish soap for every liter of water.
 This will help enhance the bleach’s ability to remove tough stains from the pavers and will help rinse away dirt.

-- Pour the solution into a spray bottle and spray the pavers with the solution until you thoroughly soak them.
+- If the test turns out ok, pour the solution into a spray bottle and spray the pavers with the solution until you thoroughly soak them.

-- Let the pavers sit in the solution for at least 20 minutes; this will give the solution time to sink into the pores of the pavers so that you won’t need to scrub as vigorously.
+- Let the pavers sit in the solution for at least 20 minutes; this will give the solution time to sink into the pores of the pavers.

-- Rinse the bleach solution and the dirt off with water from your hose and allow pavers to dry completely.
+- Rinse the bleach solution and the dirt off with water from a hose or pressure washer, and allow the pavers to dry completely.

 Can I Use Bleach To Clean Any Paving Blocks?